EnAccess/OpenPAYGO-python/README.md

 ## Getting Started - OpenPAYGO Metrics

+### Generating a Request (Device Side)

-You can use the `MetricsHandler` object to process your OpenPAYGO Metrics request from start to finish.
+You can use the `MetricsRequestHandler` object to create a new OpenPAYGO Metrics request from start to finish.
 It accepts the following initial inputs:
+- `serial_number` (required): The serial number of the device
+- `data_format` (optional): The data format, provided as dictionnary matching the data format object specifications.
+- `secret_key` (optional): The secret key provided as a string containing 32 hexadecimal characters.
+Required if `auth_method` is defined.
+- `auth_method` (optional): One of the auth method contained in the `AuthMethod` class.

+It provides the following methods:
+- `set_timestamp(timestamp)`: Used to set the `timestamp` of the request.
+- `set_request_count(request_count)`: Used to set the `request_count` of the request.

+### Handling a Request and Generating a Response (Server Side)

+You can use the `MetricsResponseHandler` object to process your OpenPAYGO Metrics request from start to finish.
+It accepts the following initial inputs:
-- `metrics_payload` (required): The OpenPAYGO Metrics payload, in a JSON string format.
+- `metrics_payload` (required): The OpenPAYGO Metrics payload, as a string containing the JSON payload.
 - `secret_key` (optional): The secret key provided as a string containing 32 hexadecimal characters
 - `data_format` (optional): The data format, provided as dictionnary matching the data format object specifications.